 This model requires hard work and experience to be successful.

-In order to make sure you’re not stuck at home packaging the products you sold, you can look for a third-party fulfilment service who will store your products and send them out to your customers.
+In order to make sure you’ve not stuck at home packaging the products you sold, you can look for a third-party fulfillment service that will store your products and send them out to your customers.
 That way you can manage the whole process from your laptop.

 Another form of the e-commerce industry is Amazon FBA: Fulfilment By Amazon.